-COMBUSTION AIR CONTROLS: Regulate the amount of air fed to the fire to adjust the burn rate and temperature.
+COMBUSTION AIR CONTROL: Regulates the amount of air fed to the fire.
 Pull-out to open and push-in to close.
-Open both controls for start-up and close to adjust the burn rate as desired.

-CONVECTION BLOWER CONTROLS: Turn the Convection Blower on and off and adjust the blower speed.
+CONVECTION BLOWER CONTROLS: Turn the Convection Blower on and off and adjust the fan speed.

 ATTENTION: Any tags or stickers must be removed and optional plated loading doors and/or trim must be cleaned with ammonia free glass cleaner and a soft rag BEFORE lighting the wood heater for the first time.
 Failure to clean the glass or plated finish properly to remove any fingerprints or oils may permanently mar the finish.
 Never attempt to clean the door finish or door glass when hot.